 Dr. Flavius Lilly worked in the healthcare industry for more than a decade in senior leadership roles.
 His focus was in community health improvement, quality care, and organizational development.
-Currently, he is the Senior Associate Dean of the Graduate School and the Assistant Vice President of Academic and Student Affairs at the University of Maryland, Baltimore.
+Currently, he is the Senior Associate Dean of the Graduate School and the Associate Vice President of Academic and Student Affairs at the University of Maryland, Baltimore.
 In these roles, he leads strategic initiatives in new professional master’s degree development and online learning.
 He is also responsible for providing executive leadership to a broad range of student affairs services.
 He earned a Bachelor of Science degree in Biology from Wright State University, a Master of Public Health degree from Drexel University, a Master of Arts degree in Applied Sociology, and a Doctor of Philosophy degree from the University of Maryland, Baltimore County.
 His primary research interests are in the realm of healthcare improvement for individuals with severe mental illnesses.

 Jennifer Maxfield-DeCarlo, Ph.D., LCSW-C